 There are several reasons it’s critical to consider balance when designing learning experiences.
 First, I do not want the teacher to do the lion’s share of the work in the lesson.
 The person doing the work in a classroom is the person doing the learning.
 So, students should do the heavy cognitive lift of making meaning and applying their learning.
 That belief has informed the way I define blended learning.
 Blended learning is “active, engaged learning online combined with active, engaged learning offline to give students more control over time, place, pace, and/or path of their learning.”
 This definition is grounded in a constructivist perspective that positions the student at the center of learning.
 They are not passive consumers but rather active participants.
 We must strive to design lessons that shift the focus and the control from teacher to learner.

 Second, I want learning to be a partnership between the teacher and the student.
 Students must share the responsibility for learning.
 That means they need to be able to flex their metacognitive muscles by setting goals, tracking and monitoring their progress, reflecting on their learning, and assessing their own work.
-As Katie Novak and I write in UDL and Blended Learning: Thriving in Flexible Learning Landscapes (coming out May 29!), these are critical skills students need to develop if they are going to become expert learners who are motivated, resourceful, strategic, and capable of advocating for themselves.
+As Katie Novak and I write in UDL and Blended Learning: Thriving in Flexible Learning Landscapes, these are critical skills students need to develop if they are going to become expert learners who are motivated, resourceful, strategic, and capable of advocating for themselves.

 Third, I do not want teachers to design learning experiences or use technology to isolate learners.
 Instead, I want them to cultivate a powerful learning community capable of making meaning together.
 Lessons that encourage conversation and collaboration are more likely to be engaging for students.
 They also help students to view one another as valuable resources in the classroom.
 Instead of the teacher being the only source of information, support, or feedback, students develop the skills necessary to be resources for one another.